-See a Video tutorial: Understanding layers for an overview on working with Layers.
+See Use layers to build images for an overview on working with Layers.

 A new image has a single layer.
 The number of additional layers, layer effects, and layer sets you can add to an image is limited only by your computer’s memory.

 You work with layers in the Layers panel.
 Layer groups help you organize and manage layers.
 You can use groups to arrange your layers in a logical order and to reduce clutter in the Layers panel.
 You can nest groups within other groups.
 You can also use groups to apply attributes and masks to multiple layers simultaneously.